jeromezero/panic/drafts/07/07-panic.md

 Doctor Durward has a stern, stony look on her face.

 "I've been trying to get you on the phone," she says.
+"Jesus, what's wrong with his face?"

+Shannon tucks his head down between his shoulders and says "Dog came at me ... in the garden."

 Bellamy pushes a stack of papers out of the way so he can see his phone: an old desktop rotary-dialer.
 He takes the handset off the cradle and puts it to his ear.
 He pushes the hang-up toggle a few times.

 "The line's dead," he says.
+"And we've handled it.
+The dog's been put down.
+Goddamned dog-fighting neighbors--"

 "Convenient," says Durward.
 "This is Louis Blake's Aunt, Millicent Zita.
 She's here to ... collect her nephew."